hp3icc/emq-TE1ws/README.md

 Any information on how to configure its parameters in the different applications compiled in this image should be directed to the different support sites of each application or developer.

-Special thanks to the colleague and friend TI4OP Oscar, for his contributions and revisions, for the creation of the installation bash of this image.
+Special thanks to the colleague and friend TI4OP Oscar, for his contributions and reviews of the scripts, for the creation of the installation Bash of this image.

 #